Achille C. Varzi

 Prerequisites.
 This is an introductory course and presupposes no previous acquaintance with the field.
 It is not, however, an elementary course, since some of the topics are difficult and the issues reach far and deep into other areas of philosophy, such as logic, the philosophy of mind, epistemology, metaphysics.
 Familiarity with some of these areas will be of help.

-Text.
+Readings.
 Most of the required readings are available in A. P. Martinichs anthology, The Philosophy of Language (Third Edition, Oxford University Press, 1996).
 The other required readings are collected in a packet that can be bought at the Philosophy Department.
-See Syllabus for details.
+See sample Syllabus for details.

 - Set Theory (W4431)

-Text.
+Readings.
 The text for this course is Y. N. Moschovakiss Notes on Set Theory (Springer-Verlag, 1994).
-See Syllabus for details.
+See sample Syllabus for details.

 - Modal Logic (G4424)